 The Best Campsites at Pawnee Campground

 There are two main loops in the campground – the Elk Loop and the Moose Loop.
 The Elk Loop (to your right once in the campground) has both walk-to and (the more typical) drive-to sites.
 While the walk-to sites have plenty of tree cover, the drive-to sites are much more open.
-We wanted to park at our site for this trip though, so we opted for a site in the Moose Loop where we could get more tree cover.
+We wanted to park at our site for this trip, so we opted for a campsite in the Moose Loop where we could get more tree cover.
 I don’t think there was a bad site in the entire loop, but you’ll get some views of the mountains from sites 24, 25, 26, and 27.

 Be Ready For the Cold – Even in the Summer!